Tracing Ion Migration in Halide Perovskites with Machine Learned Force Fields: Results

 The diffusion behavior for all five mobile species can be fitted by an Arrhenius relation

 where $k_\mathrm{B}$ is the Boltzmann constant, $E_\mathrm{a}$ the activation energy, and $D_{0}$ the pre-exponental factor.
-The fits are shown in ~\autoref{fig:figure2}, and the parameters extracted from the Arrhenius fit are given in ~\autoref{tab:table1}.
-A full explanation of how the diffusion coefficients are calculated can be found in SI Note 5.
+The fits are shown in Figure~\ref{fig:figure2}, and the parameters extracted from the Arrhenius fit are given in Table~\ref{tab:table1}.
+A full explanation of how the diffusion coefficients are calculated can be found in {SI Note 7}.

-Activation energies for diffusion ${E_\mathrm{a}}$ range from 0.12 to 0.29 eV, and are quite dependent on the charge state of the defects.
-Starting from the iodide interstitial in its most stable charge state, $\mathrm{I_{I}^{-}}$ \cite{meggiolaro2018,Xue2022}, the activation energy decreases by 0.06 eV if the interstitial catches a hole, $\mathrm{I_{I}^{0}}$, but it increases by 0.07 eV if the interstitial catches two holes, $\mathrm{I_{I}^{+}}$.
+Activation energies for diffusion ${E_\mathrm{a}}$ range {from 0.16 to 0.30 eV}, and are quite dependent on the charge state of the defects.
+Starting from the iodide interstitial in its most stable charge state, $\mathrm{I_{I}^{-}}$ \cite{meggiolaro2018,Xue2022}, the activation energy decreases by {0.04 eV} { for the neutral interstitial}, $\mathrm{I_{I}^{0}}$, but it increases by {0.11 eV} { for the positively charged interstitial}, $\mathrm{I_{I}^{+}}$.
 The iodide vacancy in its most stable charge state, $\mathrm{V_{I}^{+}}$, has the lowest activation energy for diffusion of all cases considered here.
-The activation energy more than doubles if the vacancy catches an electron, $\mathrm{V_{I}^{0}}$.
-If the vacancy catches two electrons, $\mathrm{V_{I}^{-}}$, we have not observed any diffusion in our simulations, so it is safe to assume that in that case, the activation energy is even higher.
+The activation energy {increases by \SI{0.10}{eV} for the neutral} vacancy, $\mathrm{V_{I}^{0}}$.
+For the negatively charged vacancy, $\mathrm{V_{I}^{-}}$, we have not observed any diffusion in our simulations, so it is safe to assume that in that case, the activation energy is even higher.

-Note that the qualitative trend in activation energies as function of charge state obtained from the NEB calculations, ~\autoref{fig:figure1}, is similar to that obtained from the MD simulations.
+Note that the qualitative trend in activation energies as function of charge state obtained from the NEB calculations, Figure~\ref{fig:figure1}, is similar to that obtained from the MD simulations.
 Quantitatively, however, the NEB values can easily be off by a factor of two, which confirms the notion that NEB calculations might be less suitable for soft materials such as metal halide perovskites, where a representative sampling of migration paths and barriers is difficult to find among the many degrees of freedom.